danielverd/teamverify/README.md

 ## Installation

+Before installing TeamVerify, you need to have Java installed.
+The reasoner underneath TeamVerify was written in Java, so the program will crash if it tries to run without Java.

 TeamVerify is listed on the PyPI repository.
 Therefore, it is an easy install for anyone already running Python.
 Ensure you have a working distribution of Python 3.6 or higher then run the following command in a terminal window:
 ```
 pip install teamverify